 This may be due to oxytocin’s influence on reward pathways.
 Engaging in social or sexual contact with your romantic partner may increase your oxytocin levels, creating a behavior loop.

 The more time you spend with your partner, the more oxytocin you produce; the more oxytocin you produce, the more you may desire your partner.

-One 2014 animal study found that treatment with oxytocin reduced behaviors associated with infidelity, particularly in females who preferred to interact socially with their male partner instead of strangers of the opposite sex.
+One found that treatment with oxytocin reduced behaviors associated with infidelity, particularly in females who preferred to interact socially with their male partner instead of strangers of the opposite sex.
 It’s thought that oxytocin decreases the novelty of interacting with a stranger.